alexjoverm/blog/source/_posts/Test-Deeply-Rendered-Vue-js-Components-in-Jest.md

   beforeEach(() => {
     cmp = mount(MessageList, {
-      // Beaware that props is overriden using `propsData`
+      // Be aware that props is overridden using `propsData`
       propsData: {
         messages: ['Cat']
       }